floppylab/markdown2document/README.md

 ##### 1.1.2.1. _Content_

-A `Content` object can be constructed from:
+A `Content` object can be constructed directly from:
+- `String` - as a text

+But also can be constructed by `ContentFactory` from:
 - `String` - as a text
 - `URL` - url where the content can be found
 - `Path` - path to file with optional `Charset`